Sensor box IMU with AHRS

 Innovative concept

 Wireless charging instead of contacts.
-Gold cap instead of Li‑Ion.
+Gold cap instead of Li-ion.
 Potting instead of wear.
-The combination of the advantages of additive and subtractive manufacturing techniques.
+The combination of advantages from additive and subtractive manufacturing techniques.
 A good concept developed in close consultation with the customer.

-Due to the short communication channels, less than a month passed from the preparation of the offer to the completion of the sensor box.
-Development, design, programming and production were implemented almost simultaneously and without additional interfaces by other external service providers.
+Due to the short communication channels, less than a month elapsed from the preparation of the offer to the completion of the sensor box.
+Development, design, programming and manufacturing were carried out almost simultaneously and without additional interfaces by further external service providers.

 Passion for detail

-In the charging cradle, red and green light indicate the current charge status.
-The window of the box fills in this process.
+In the charging cradle, red and green light indicate the current charge level.
+The window of the box fills accordingly.

 THANK YOU!